Worksport Set to Launch Innovative SOLIS & COR System This Summer, Providing Options for Partnerships with Tesla, GM, and Ford.

 OEM’s (such as those named above), dealers, and distributors with interest in exploring integration of Worksport’s products with specific vehicles are encouraged to email sales@worksport.com with any inquires.

-For more information about Worksport Ltd., the SOLIS Solar Cover, and the COR Battery System, please visit investor.worksport.com.
+For more information about Worksport Ltd., the SOLIS Solar Cover, and the COR Battery System, please visit investor.worksport.com/press-releases/.

 About Worksport